jlumbroso/prog-exam-room-allocation/src/PE1.md

 ```

 **Step 2**.
-Next you will modify the `printRoom` function so that it prints out names of students in a room, not just the room number.
+Next you will modify the `printRoom` function so that it prints names of students in a room, not just the room number.
 This function has an argument `room` (the room number).
 It has two other arguments that are *parallel arrays:* `assignedRooms` and `studentNames`.
 The first array specifies which room each student is assigned to, while the second contains their names.
 Here's an example of what those arrays might look like in this program:

 index  | assignedRooms | studentNames
 ------ | ------------- | ------------